menandmice/micetro_docs/guides/implementation/webapp_fixed_central.rst

     systemctl restart mmws

-4. After that, a "Server" field will appear in the Micetro Web Interface login page, and the "serverName" field in the API Login command will be honored
+4. After that, a "Server" field will appear on the Micetro Web Interface login page, and the "serverName" field in the API Login command will be honored.